platform9-incubator/https-everywhere/keystone/README.md

 #issuer_attribute = SSL_CLIENT_I_DN
 ```

-## Create a keystone identity provider to a cert subject into an identity
+## Create a keystone identity provider to map a cert subject into an identity
 ### Curl commands
 ```bash
 # hash the issue DN. hash.py is included in the code: